 Situated in the Aravis Massif not far from its larger neighbour La Clusaz, this small pleasant village has managed to retain its traditional alpine charm, whilst steadily growing to become the second major ski resort in the area.
 Skiing is mainly geared for beginners and intermediates, but all levels are well catered for on the Aravis ski pass which covers the resorts of La Clusaz and St Jean de Sixt with regular half hourly ski buses connecting these areas.
 Most of the skiing accommodation is sited 6kms up the road from the old town at the satellite village of Le Chinaillon, and close to the ski slopes of Mont Lachat.
 At an altitude of 1300m this annex has been developed in an appealing alpine chalet style, and is generally livelier than Le Grand Bornand village.

 Remember if you don't find quite what you are looking for you can always give us a call.
 We are ready to help you find your perfect alpine holiday.
 Or perhaps you might like to consider an alternative destination?
-For example have you considered Zell am See in Austria? - Chalets in Zell am See enjoy a charming lakeside town with varied local slopes and a very worthwhile glacier option in nearby Kaprun.
-Or perhaps as a possible alternative suggestion how about Mayrhofen in Austria? - When hiring a summer chalet in Mayrhofen you will enjoy a large, lively resort with relatively reliable snow on local slopes and access to a nearby glacier.
+For example have you considered Sestriere in Italy? - Sestriere chalet rentals enjoy Europe’s first purpose built resort, which was designed and built in the 1930’s and hosted the 2006 winter Olympics.
+With high altitude west facing slopes, Sestriere was built for snow.
+Or perhaps as a possible alternative suggestion how about Fugen in Austria? - Fugen chalet rentals enjoy an unspoiled Zillertal village with a road up to the satellite Hochfugen which is part of the fair sized ski optimal area along with Kaltentbach.
 [Less]